English land law: Leases and licences

 Affordable accommodation has steadily declined since the 1970s, with prices trebling between 1980 and 2010 UK wide, and rental prices escalating further.

 As opposed to sharing full ownership, and without dividing land physically, the use and enjoyment of land can be shared when owners grant licences or leases.
 The difference between the two matters because a lease counts as a property right that binds third parties even if a freehold changes hands, and because more statutory protection for tenants attaches only to leases, albeit that many cases have increased protection for licence holders too.
 A licence is said to be a personal obligation, which in traditional theory was said to create rights enforceable only between the people privy to the licence.
 First, licences may arise by implication of the law, such as when a customer walks through an open shop door.
 The customer is recognised as having a "bare licence" which makes him immune from an action for trespass, and can only be asked to leave over within a reasonable time.
 Second, they may arise by statute, as with the Family Law Act 1996 sections 30–31.
 Third, they may arise by estoppel.
 And practically most important, licences can arise through a contract.
-This will set the terms of the land's use by the licencee.
+This will set the terms of the land's use by the licensee.
 For example, in Hurst v Picture Theatres Ltd, Mr Hurst was removed from a High Street Kensington theatre by a manager who honestly believed that he had not paid for his ticket.
 Buckley LJ held the theatre was not entitled to remove him, even if it revoked the ticket, because with, and in addition to breach of contract they committed assault on him, for which he could claim additional damages.
 However, breach of contractual licence will not entitle the victim to force his way back, so in Thompson v Park a teacher who tried to force his way back into a school was told he had no remedy because he should have sought a court declaration first.
 If possible, and as damages will often be inadequate, the courts show preference for awarding specific performance.
 This was so even when the claimant was the National Front, who had licensed a Pavilion for its annual conference.